Skip to content

 Visiting in July–August and paying peak prices

-Ohrid's Ohrid Summer Festival (July–August) brings classical concerts to the ancient theatre, which is wonderful, but accommodation prices triple and the Old Town is crowded.
-May–June and September–October offer the same water temperature (22–24°C by August baseline), zero crowds, and guesthouse prices at €15–20/night instead of €50–70.
+The Ohrid Summer Festival (July–August) brings classical concerts to the ancient theatre, which is wonderful, but accommodation prices triple and the Old Town gets crowded.
+May–June and September–October offer the same water temperature, zero crowds, and guesthouse prices at €15–20/night instead of €50–70.
+The shoulder season is dramatically better value.

 🏔️

-Not crossing to Sv Naum on the Albanian border
+Not making the trip to Sv Naum on the southern shore

 Most visitors spend all 3 days in Ohrid town and miss the southern lake entirely.
-Sv Naum monastery is 29 km south and is one of the most beautiful Orthodox sites in the Balkans — a spring-fed riverside garden, a 9th-century church foundation, and a peacock population that wanders freely.
-The boat tour there and back is the highlight of many trips.
+Sv Naum monastery — 29 km south, near the Albanian border — is one of the most beautiful Orthodox sites in the Balkans.
+Spring-fed pools, peacock gardens, and a 9th-century church.
+The boat tour there and back is the highlight of many trips to North Macedonia.

 📸